 All collections where a receipt is needed by the payer as a temporary permit pending issuance of a license.

-All cash receipts must use a controlled numbering system such as press-numbered receipts, cash register receipts, or pre-numbered tickets.
+All cash receipts must have a controlled numbering system such as press-numbered receipts, cash register receipts, or pre-numbered tickets.

-A numeric file and inventory control of all receipt copies including voided receipts should be maintained for audit purposes.
+Agencies/departments must maintain numeric record and inventory control of all receipt copies including voided receipts for audit purposes.

 Receipts will be mailed only upon request.
-If a payer who does not request a receipt at time of payment subsequently requests one, the state department must date the receipt with the current date and cross-reference it to the report of collection or Cash Receipts Register that documented the receipt of the money.
+If a payer does not request a receipt at time of payment and subsequently requests one, the state agency/department must date the receipt with the current date and cross-reference it to the report of collection or Cash Receipts Register that documented the receipt of the money.

-Duplicate receipts will designate "DUPLICATE” and a cross-reference to the originally issued receipt will be noted on all duplicate receipts.
-All copies of receipts and licenses, except the originals, must designate “Copy-Not A Valid Receipt” or “Copy-Not A Valid License.”
+Agencies/departments will mark all duplicate copies of issued receipts with the word "DUPLICATE” and a cross-reference the duplicate copy to the originally issued receipt.
+In addition, all duplicate copies of receipts and licenses must include the note “Copy-Not A Valid Receipt” or “Copy-Not A Valid License” as applicable.